 If an asylum seeker bases the fear of persecution on infringements of their right to sexual self-determination, they should be interviewed by an official of the same sex, unless requested otherwise.
 In the procedure before the BVwG, this rule should apply only if asylum seekers have already claimed an infringement of their right to sexual self-determination before the BFA or in the written appeal.
 The Constitutional Court (VfGH) has ruled that a judge of the same sex has to decide on the appeal regardless of whether a public hearing is organised or the decision is exclusively based on the file.
 A similar provision for interpreters is lacking, however.

 Each member of a family has to submit a separate application for international protection.
 During the interview they are asked whether they have individual reasons to apply for protection or whether they want to rely on the reasons of one of their family members.
 Accompanied children are represented in the procedure by their parents, who are requested to submit the reasons on behalf of their children.

 If it is deemed highly probable that the applicant has suffered from torture or other serious forms of physical, psychological or sexual violence, the application shall not be dismissed in the admissibility procedure.

 Moreover, asylum claims lodged by vulnerable asylum seekers (e.g. victims or torture or violence and unaccompanied children) should in principle not be processed in airport procedures.
-However, accelerated procedures for national security reasons may be conducted even in cases where they concern such applicants.
+However, in practice, in the absence of effective vulnerability identification mechanism, vulnerable applicants continue to be subject to airport procedures.
+Moreover, vulnerable applicants may also be subject to accelerated procedures for national security reasons.

 Article 20(1) AsylG.